 Precautions to be taken in Handling and Storage: Product dust may pose a combustible dust hazard.
 Keep away from ignition sources.
 Avoid eye contact.
 Avoid prolonged or repeated contact with skin.
-Avoid prolonged or repeated breathing of dusts.
+Avoid prolonged or repeated breathing of dust.
+Provide adequate ventilation to assure localized concentrations in release areas are maintained below the lower explosive limit.
+Flammable gases from blowing agents (if not fully cured) may accumulate in some storage situations.
+During shipment, storage, installation and use, this material should not be exposed to flame or other ignition sources.
 Store in well-ventilated, cool, dry place away from open flame.